-Design credits include: Dreamplay (The Vaults), In My Dreams I Dream I’m Dreaming (Theatre Royal Plymouth), I, Myself and Me (Rachael Young/UK Tour), FEAST (Clout Theatre/Battersea Arts Centre), Rise: Macro vs. Micro (Old Vic New Voices/Old Vic Workrooms), Then (Yve Blake/Soho Theatre and Australian Tour), Majesty (Battersea Arts Centre), Eastern Europeans for Dummies (There There/Rich Mix), The Various Lives of Infinite Nullity (Clout Theatre/Battersea Arts Centre), Instructionally Invited (Gruff Theatre/The Vaults), The Shape of the Impossible (National Theatre Young Studio/National Theatre).
+Design credits include: The Greatest Play In the History of the World (Royal Manchester Exchange), And Yet It Moves (Young Vic, Taking Part), Dreamplay (co-design, The Vaults), In My Dreams I Dream I’m Dreaming (Theatre Royal Plymouth), OUT (The Yard, Underbelly, & European Tour), Voodoo (Sadlers Wells), FEAST (Battersea Arts Centre), Rise: Macro vs. Micro (Old Vic New Voices), Then (Soho Theatre and Australian Tour), Majesty (Battersea Arts Centre), Trigger Warning (Tate Modern), The Shape of the Impossible (with National Theatre Young Studio, National Theatre).

-As research and development collaborator: Love Descends (Oval House), Sister (Born Mad/Tete a Tete Festival), We’re All Gonna Grow Our Own Hair (Statens Scenekunstskole, Denmark)
+As research and development collaborator: The Lady and the Unicorn (The Yard), Love Descends (Oval House), Sister (Tete a Tete Festival)

 Naomi trained at Wimbledon College of Art, and has since tutored final year students on collaboration in the industry.